Jerry Partridge

-Jerry Partridge (born January 22, 1963) is an American football coach and former player.
-He is currently the defensive coordinator at Northern Arizona.
-He was previously the head football coach at Missouri Western State University in St. Joseph, Missouri, a position he had held from 1997 to 2016.
+Jerry Partridge (born January 22, 1963) is an American college football coach and former player.
+He is the assistant head football coach and Defensive coordinator for the University of Tennessee at Martin, a position he has held since 2025.
+He was the head football coach at Missouri Western State University in St. Joseph, Missouri, a position he had held from 1997 to 2016.
 Before becoming head coach at Missouri Western in 1997, Partridge assisted various teams from 1986 to 1996.
 Partridge was a graduate assistant for the 1988 Notre Dame Fighting Irish football team, who won the national championship.

 Personal life

 Partridge and his wife, Pam, have two children, Travis and Lindsey.
 Partridge is the son of Linda and Gerald Partridge, who coached at Ruskin High School for 29 years.